RTEMS/rtems-docs/c-user/key_concepts.rst

 .. index:: priority inversion

-Priority inversion is a form of indefinite postponement which is common in multitasking, pre-emptive executives with shared resources.
+Priority inversion is a form of indefinite postponement which is common in multitasking, preemptive executives with shared resources.
 Priority inversion occurs when a high priority tasks requests access to shared resource which is currently allocated to a low priority task.
 The high priority task must block until the low priority task releases the resource.
 This problem is exacerbated